fpereiro/proof/notes.md

 p90

-- Petzold: "Turng is about to show a method for notation the workings of the machine using these complete configurations - essentially snapshots of the tape together with the current m-configuration and scanned square."
+- Petzold: "Turing is about to show a method for notation the workings of the machine using these complete configurations - essentially snapshots of the tape together with the current m-configuration and scanned square."

 - "To illustrate the working of this machine a table is given below of the first few complete configurations.
 These complete configurations are describe by writing down the sequence of symbols which are on the tape, with the m-configuration written below the scanned symbol.
 The successive complete configurations are separated by colons."